-This pumpkin cheesecake recipe is gluten-free, grain-free, dairy-free, and paleo.
+This pumpkin cheesecake recipe is gluten-free, grain-free, and paleo.
 But even though it works for many alleries it still tastes great and has that creamy, rich, mouth-feel that’s so important at holiday meals.

 When my children were little we used to play a game, called God hide-and-seek.
 As we went for walks or drove in the car we’d look for places or things that God would do that seemed to demonstrate his kindness and care for us.
 It might be a parking spot on a busy shopping day, a break in the rain clouds, a double rainbow, or seeing the Northern Lights.
 These moments filled us with JOY and awe.
 As I was preparing this recipe for you, I had one of those moments.